The-UnknownHacker/Object-Detection/README.md

-##This Project is now deprecated you can still use it but I wont be updating it anymore after August 2023
+## This Project is now deprecated you can still use it but I won't be updating it anymore after August 202

 Real-Time Object Detection using YOLOv3-tiny